What is a Printed Circuit Board? Make Circuits by Connecting Components

 Routing differential pairs parameters are set in Properties Panel

 Use Unified EDA Software Environment to Map Circuits to Layouts

-PCB designers consult with circuit designers to determine best practice for component placement, layer stack, net specifications, and base material selection.
+PCB designers consult with circuit designers to determine best practice for component placement, multilayer stack, net specifications, and base material selection.
 Procurement and supply chain enter the picture for material sourcing.
 Component libraries within the tool incorporate sourcing and pricing information along with electrical parameters.
-Fabrication vendors are engaged so material definitions for the layer stack coincide with practical manufacturing processes.
+Fabrication vendors are engaged so material definitions for the layer stack coincide with practical Printed Circuit Board manufacturing processes.

 - Capture circuits in your schematic tool.

 - Integrate dimensional and electrical product constraints.

 Knowing your footprints and dimensioning limitations use Altium’s unified environment to incorporate into the layout.

 PCBs will only get more technologically intensive as the years press forward.
 Thankfully, design software is continually improving to make designing them easier.
 The least of your worries when designing your PCB should be in how to accurately convey to manufacturers the holes on your board, where to lay the copper foil, or how to apply the solder paste.
 The more layers your board has, the more you need the gold standard in CAD software for your copper standards.